 Register by emailing email@example.com or calling 020 7832 5800.

 VAI also runs drop-in sessions for people interested in volunteering.
-Opening hours are 10am to 4pm, Tuesdays and Thursdays.
+Opening hours are 10am to 4pm, on Tuesdays and Thursdays.

 Read more about volunteering through VAI.

 VCS organisations are frequently looking for trustees.
-Being a Trustee can allow you to gain experience and skills, increase your self-confidence, learn about management and strategy, give back to your local community, and work and meet interesting people from a diverse background.
+Being a trustee can allow you to gain experience and skills, increase your self-confidence, learn about management and strategy, give back to your local community, and work and meet interesting people from a diverse background.
 Trustee positions in the borough are advertised on VAI’s volunteering database and on the websites of local organisations.